Judge hits 2nd HR of game in 11th, Yankees beat Rays 8-4

 Nate Lowe hit his first major league homer and Mike Zunino also went deep for the Rays.

-After replacing Tanaka with runners on first and third, Nestor Cortes Jr. gave up Kevin Kiermaier’s two-run single that gave Tampa Bay a 4-3 lead.
+After replacing Tanaka with runners on first and third, Nestor Cortes Jr. allowed Kevin Kiermaier’s two-run single that gave Tampa Bay a 4-3 lead.

 Hicks got the Yankees even in the eighth.